-Do you have a medium wire rope system (Medium Kit) "Classic"?
-Then there may be an exception: If your "Classic" system contains wire rope holders and eye bolts (photo), please jump to the special case 1.
-If your kit consists of eybolts only, such as the wire rope kit 6010 "Classic," then go to special case 2.
-In all other cases-- including "Eco" and "Premium"-- continue reading on this page.
+Did you order a Medium Classic cable system?
+Then there may be an exception to usual installation: if your Classic system contains eyebolts (photo) in addition to cable mounts, please jump to the special case 1.
+If it contains only eybolts, (like system 6010 Classic), then go to special case 2.
+In all other cases-- including Eco and Premium-- continue reading on this page.

-The symbols in the diagram represent the rope mounts; the red bars show the alignment of the grooves of the head.
-After drilling, all holes are cleaned with a hole brush and/or blower and then the rope mounts are fastened (photo), preferably without grub screws.
-For this, please refer to the product sheet of the mount/ holder (standard with Eco Kits-- WH 08111, with "Classic" Medium Kits-- mostly WH 10151, and with "Premium"-- WM 08133).
+The symbols in the diagram represent the rope mounts; the red bars indicate the alignment of the grooves of the head.
+After drilling, clean all holes with a hole brush and/or blower and then attach the cable mounts (photo), preferably without grub screws.
+For this step, please refer to the respective product sheet for each mount (the standard mounts for Medium construction styles: Eco Medium Kits-- WH 08111, Classic Medium Kits-- mostly WH 10151, and with Premium Medium Kits-- WM 08133).

-Then the rope is loosely guided through the grooves of all rope mounts, gripped behind the last (and oppositely lying) holder with a mounting vice, and tightened by hand force (about 5 -10 kg).
+Then guide the cable loosely through the grooves of all mounts; grip it behind the last (and oppositely lying) mount with a mounting vice, and tighten by hand (about 5 -10 kg).
 Often a second vice for temporary fixation directly behind the mount (photo below) can be helpful so that the rest of the grub screws can be inserted and tightened.
-Then -- again with about 10 cm overhang -- the rope is cut behind the mount with a wire rope cutter.
+Then -- again with about 10 cm overhang -- cut the cable behind the mount with a wire rope cutter.

-In some cases, it is necessary to temporarily fix/fasten a tightened wire rope without screwing in the grub screw, because an additional wire rope will be inserted there.
-This fixation of the pre-tightened rope is done with a second mounting vice directly behind the cable mount (photo), or with a clamping ring or a cross clamp, which is often part of the cable system.
-After tightening the grub screw, the fastener is removed.
+For the installation of some systems, it will be necessary to temporarily secure a cable without screwing in the grub screw in the mount, because an additional cable will also be inserted into that mount.
+This fixation of the pre-tensioned rope is done with a second mounting vice set directly behind the cable mount (photo), or with a clamping ring or a cross clamp, which is often included in the cable system.
+After tightening the grub screw, you can remove the clamp.

-If a wire rope runs through more than two mounts, it is initially only fixed to the outer mounts and inserted only into the middle mount.
-The grub screws there are not screwed in, and if so, only for temporary fixation of the rope so it does not slip out.
-The final tightening of these grub screws is done at the end or when, in the respective mount, a second rope is fastened a little later (photo), and the mount on the corresponding diagram is then marked in bold red.
+If a wire rope runs through more than two mounts, it is initially only fixed to the outer mounts (that is, grub screws are tightened); at the intermediate mounts, the cable is only inserted but the grub screws are not tightened.
+They can be lightly screwed in for temporary fixation of the rope so it does not slip out.
+The final tightening of these grub screws is done at the end or when, in the respective mount, a second rope is inserted a little later (photo).
+The mounts to be tightened are marked in bold red in the corresponding diagrams.

-In places where wire ropes intersect, floating cross clamps are set where indicated in the diagrams.
-Finally, projecting rope ends behind the respective cable mount are bent so that they constitute an extension of the wire rope axis.
-Thereafter, end sleeves (ferrules) are pressed onto the wire rope ends.
-If the wire ropes protrude approx. 10 cm, they can be easily re-tightened as necessary in the years to come.
+In places where wire ropes intersect, floating cross clamps are set (where indicated in the diagrams).
+At the end of assembly, protruding cable ends are bent behind the respective cable mount so that they constitute an extension of the wire rope axis.
+Fit the protective end sleeves (caps) onto the wire rope ends.
+If the wire ropes protrude about 10 cm, they can be easily grasped for re-tensionign in later years, as needed.